 How to Redeem your Tickets

-Upon confirmation of your booking, you will receive your mobile voucher in a separate email instantly.
+You will receive your Palace of Versailles All Access Passport Entry with Audioguide vouchers via email shortly.
 On the day of your Versailles experience, display your voucher at Entrance A of the Palace, the Dufour Pavilion, located on the top left side of the Cour d'Honneur courtyard.